henrywu2019/BentoML/docs/source/deployment/aws_ecs.rst

       http://localhost:5000/predict

 ================================================
-Containerize BentoML model server for deployment
+Containerize Kappa model server for deployment
 ================================================

 In order to create ECS deployment, the model server need to be containerized and push to